 One way to prepare them is to practice their new transportation routines.
 Getting to and from work or using specialized or public transportation can be a challenge.
 Parents often find it’s easier to just drive them everywhere they need to go.
 But that can hinder their ability to truly live a more independent life.
 So help them get comfortable with transportation options so they can feel more self-reliant.

-Housing isn’t just about the bricks and the mortar and the rent and the benefits; it’s about building a life.
+Housing isn’t just about the bricks and mortar or the rent and the benefits; it’s about building a life.
 Encourage them to get involved in meaningful community activities prior to their move-out date.
 Encourage them to think about volunteer opportunities, or find some community groups to join.
 Make time to explore their new community and help them find ways they can engage.

 When it’s time for them to move into their new Shared Living home, you’ll all feel that much more confident.